-For the July Bethlehem Star.
+For the August Bethlehem Star.
 From Rev. Van Oort